From Stateless to Situated: Building a Psychological World for LLM-Based Agents: Experiments and Results

 \subsection{Process-Oriented Metrics}

-Unlike traditional evaluations that rely on text similarity, this paper designs a set of Process-oriented Metrics that quantify interaction timing and closed-loop completion rates, and uses LLM-as-Judge to conduct stage-based scoring for each dynamic interaction trajectory \cite{zheng2023judging}.
-To ensure the objectivity and reliability of the automated evaluation, all of the following metrics are strictly defined as observable "Event Judgments," rather than subjective evaluations of response language style or empathy quality:

-Assessment Stage : Evaluates whether the system establishes a comprehensive understanding of the user's presenting situation, emotional state, and core conflict before initiating a stage transition.(Asse)
+Unlike traditional evaluations that rely on text similarity, this paper designs a set of Process-oriented Metrics that quantify interaction timing and closed-loop completion rates, using LLM-as-Judge to conduct stage-based scoring for each dynamic trajectory \cite{zheng2023judging}.
+To ensure objectivity, these metrics are strictly defined as observable "Event Judgments," rather than subjective evaluations of language style or empathy quality: (1) \textbf{Assessment (Asse)} evaluates whether the system establishes a comprehensive understanding of the user's presenting situation and core conflict before transitioning; (2) \textbf{Education (Edu)} examines whether it delivers psychoeducation by surfacing cognitive patterns and offering actionable guidance; (3) \textbf{Intervention (Int)} requires both confirming a practice goal and completing a behavioral simulation with reflection for a strict closed-loop; and (4) \textbf{Homework (Hw)} measures the establishment of a concrete self-directed continuation plan.
+Furthermore, we construct a Resistance Hard-Negative Stress Test of 50 extreme high-resistance cases to evaluate boundary discipline under adversarial conditions, detailed in Section~\ref{sec:stress}.